ECE 5760: Laboratory 1

 in the student examples above.

-directly from the running hardware.
+and at least one control signal directly from the running hardware.

 - Week 3: demo full system below